codewithheeren/Java/Material/Java Day 4.md

 ### Wrapper Classes

-Wrapper classes in Java are used to convert primitive data types into objects (boxing) and objects back to primitive data types (unboxing).
-They provide a way to use primitives as objects.
+Wrapper classes are datatype supported classes, use to represent values in form of objects, when we convert primitive data types into objects (boxing) and objects back to primitive data types (unboxing).

 ### Upcasting and Downcasting